Outdoor Pursuits In Oban

 Indoor Climbing Ice Factor in Kinlochleven 01855 831 100.
 There are also small indoor climbing walls at Atlantis Leisure in Oban and Fort William Leisure Centre

-About 1.15 hour drive if you go direct, you can go as part of the Glencoe circuit.
+About 1.15-hour drive if you go direct, you can go as part of the Glencoe circuit.
 Turn right out of Taynuilt towards Oban.
 Turn left at Connel over the bridge towards Fort William.
 At Ballachulish roundabout go towards Glencoe and Tyndrum.
 Then 2 miles down turn left to Kinlochleven.
 When entering Kinlochleven the road bends to the left.
-Turn right there by the visitor centre and head to the left, the tall building.
+Turn right there by the visitor center and head to the left, the tall building.

-Rock climbing Not really the perfect location as most of the rock is an 3/4 hour north but it is near at hand for the odd day as part of a family holiday and it’s one of our favourite occupations.
+Rock climbing Not really the perfect location as most of the rock is a 3/4 hour north but it is near at hand for the odd day as part of a family holiday and it’s one of our favorite occupations.

 Sailing The sailing on the west coast is some of the loveliest anywhere in the world, boats are available for hire from small fishing to ocean going yachts.
-Also you can launch a boat at Taynuilt beach, just 600 metres from Bonawe House.
+Also, you can launch a boat at Taynuilt beach, just 600 meters from Bonawe House.